 Skip to main content

-We are set to start construction in October 2024 and continue to early 2026.
+Construction started in October 2024 and will continue to early 2026.

 Works will mostly take place on weekends and holiday periods during scheduled rail network closures.